 The 50-stock Nifty index fell 13 percent from its Feb.
 21 peak as the rupee fell 6 percent versus the dollar last month, Asia’s worst-performing currency.

-India’s record trade deficit “has weakened our balance of payments and the rupee is beginning to fall, as a consequence of which overseas investors are staring at losses and pulling out,” P. Jayendra Nayak, chief executive officer of Morgan Stanley (MS) India, told Bloomberg UTV yesterday.
+India’s record trade deficit “has weakened our balance of payments and the rupee is beginning to fall, as a consequence of which overseas investors are staring at losses and pulling out,” P. Jayendra Nayak, chief executive officer of Morgan Stanley (MS:US) India, told Bloomberg UTV yesterday.
 The withdrawals weaken the currency further and “it is important that we have a policy that gets us out of these vicious cycle,” he said.

 The total derivatives turnover on the National exchange totaled 798 billion rupees on June 1, the lowest level since May 14, and reached 815 billion rupees yesterday, according to data compiled by Bloomberg.